satyr-bravo/CBZ2DJVU/README.md

 # CBZ2DJVU
-A tool to convert CBZ comics to DJVU books for better reading experience on electronic books and smartphones
+A tool to convert CBZ comics to DJVU books for better reading experience on e-readers

 [Take me to installation](#installation)

 ## Features
-- Hopefully painless conversion
+- Three modes of conversion: color, grayscale and b&w
-- Can auto-detect volumes and chapters structure and write them as a table of contents (disabled by default since results are often messy, see advanced usage)
+- Can auto-detect volumes and chapters structure and write them as a table of contents (disabled by default, see [advanced usage](#advanced-usage))
 - Allows adjustment of DPI for converted document
 - May serve as a replacement for my old Manga2Djvu project
-- Since compression is used, greatly reduces file size and hence, responsiveness while reading

 ## Anti-features
 - Linux (and maybe bsd?) only
-- Currently allows only black-and-white output
-- May compress images
 - Ungodly slow
 - Does not clean up after itself